 6. Use Pinterest Analytics

-Pinterest also provides you with their own analytics tool.
-Using this, you’ll be able to see metrics like Cost Per Clicks or Cost per Installs, but you can also customise the reports to choose the metrics that are important for you.
-It’s a good idea to monitor the performance of your ads constantly and then optimise them for better performance.
+Pinterest also provides you with its own analytics tool.
+Using this, you’ll be able to see metrics like Cost Per Clicks or Cost per Installs, but you can also customize the reports to choose the metrics that are important for you.
+It’s a good idea to monitor the performance of your ads constantly and then optimize them for better performance.

 On Pinterest Analytics, you will be able to compare multiple metrics as well for your benefit.
 For example, take a look at average monthly viewers, and average monthly engaged.
 How do they compare?

 You can also see which platform provides you the most engagement.
-If most of your engagement is coming from iPhones, you could concentrate on optimising your content for that platform.
+If most of your engagement is coming from iPhones, you could concentrate on optimizing your content for that platform.